tpai/dotfiles/README.md

 # Dotfiles

-This repo is to make a better terminal and IDE for me.
+The purpose of this repository is to enhance my terminal and IDE setup for improved productivity.

 ## Installation